duttresearchgroup/Chauffeur/README.md

-# Thanks the Authors for all these application!
+# Thanks the Authors for all these applications!
 [Authors](https://github.com/duttresearchgroup/miself/files/6209700/Authors.txt)